YZakizon/experiment-services/README.md

 ## Running API service
 if you only need to run the api server during development, run:
+Copy .env.example to .env and modify the hostname if necessary.
+By default .env will be called if you run this not from docker-compose

 ```
 uv run uvicorn main:app --reload --port 9000
 ```